gneu77/rx-signals/docs/rx-signals_start.md

 Please have in mind that dispatching an event is always a side-effect.
 That means
 * you should use `dispatch` only to translate non-store events (like browser events) to store events
 * event-sources are either effects or event-transformers (mapping from one _event-type_ to another)
-  * though on a low-level, all side-effects could be implemented via event-sources, the store has an additional, better way to describe input-output-effects via the `Effect` type.
+  * though on a low-level, all side-effects could be implemented via event-sources, the store has an additional, better way to describe input-output-effects via the `Effect` type which allows for clean isolation and trivial mockup for testing.
 This will be described later in the [EffectSignalsFactory section](#effect-signals-factory).

 The previous example was already a bit complicated and you should strive for a low number of event-sources that would lead to automatic dispatch->state->dispatch cycles.
 Nevertheless, it's important to fully understand how the dispatch-queue works.
-Say _N_ events are added to the dispatch-queue before the dispatch-queue-handler is invoked (asynchronously by the JS-event-loop), the handler will dispatch those _N_ events synchronously (in the order they were added).
+If _N_ events are added to the dispatch-queue before the dispatch-queue-handler is invoked (asynchronously by the JS-event-loop), the handler will dispatch those _N_ events synchronously (in the order they were added).
 Dispatching the _N_ events might lead to _M_ new events being added to the dispatch-queue.
 Those _M_ new events however, will not be dispatched immediately, but again asynchronously in one of the next cycles of the JS-event-loop.
 The following example illustrates this: